National Office

 III.
 CHAPTERS

-1. Chapters of Omicron Delta Epsilon shall be limited to colleges and universities approved as senior colleges by recognized regional or national accrediting agencies.
+1. Chapters of Omicron Delta Epsilon shall be limited to colleges and universities approved by recognized regional or national accrediting agencies.

 2. To be eligible to install a chapter of the Society, an accredited college or university must have an independent department or program in economics and must maintain an educational program in economics with high professional standards and an ample curriculum which allows a concentration in economics.